 International students are eligible for academic scholarships from Truman.
 In fact, approximately 85% of all new international students receive some financial assistance through a scholarship.
 These scholarships are even renewable, providing assistance to you for up to four years.
 Students only need to meet the Scholarship Renewal Guidelines to continue the scholarship.
-Ready to apply?
+Ready to apply to Truman?
 Fill out our free online application.

 Frequently Asked Questions